-Pence used personal email for state affairs while governor
+Pence on email use: 'No comparison' to Clinton

 Clinton's use of private email was the subject of a federal investigation that determined she had exchanged classified information on a server based out of her New York home.
 The FBI determined Clinton's actions were not worth prosecuting, but FBI Director James Comey last summer berated her actions.

-It was not immediately clear if Pence handled classified information on his server, although, as a governor, he would be less likely to do so compared to Clinton, who was secretary of state at the time.
+It was not immediately clear if Pence handled classified information on his her personal email account, although, as a governor, he would be less likely to do so compared to Clinton, who was secretary of state at the time.

+"He did everything to the letter of the law, he turned all his emails over, unlike Hillary Clinton, who lost at least 30,000, who knows how many more, on her private server," White House spokeswoman Sarah Sanders said.
+Sanders added: "He's a governor, which means he wasn't handling classified information like she was."

-CNN submitted a public records request to the Indiana governor's office in September for emails between Pence using his personal AOL email and his top staff.
-Pence's office never responded to follow-up requests from CNN.
+CNN submitted a public records request to the Indiana governor's office in September for emails between Pence, using his personal AOL email, and his top staff.
+Pence's office never responded to follow-up requests from CNN, but a spokeswoman for Holcomb said she was reviewing the request.

 Pence used his personal AOL account to discuss state work periodically from the start of his administration in 2013.